Khanate of Bukhara: Culture

-Turkish historiography increased in the early 16th century, though their production were relatively few.
-Muhammad Shibani Khan's reign influenced one Chagatai's Turkish historical work, the Shibani-nama, while the, Tawarikh-i Guzida-yi Nusrat-nama, was sponsored by the Khan himself.
-The Khan also inspired two Persian histories by Bina'i and Shadi, while patronizing the translations of six works from Persian into Chaghatai.

-In the Abu'l-Khayrid era in the Bukhara Khanate, Agha-i Buzurg or "Great Lady" was a famous scholarly woman-Sufi (she died in 1522–23), she was also called "Mastura Khatun".
+In the Abu'l-Khayrid era in the Bukhara Khanate, Agha-i Buzurg was a famous scholarly Sufi woman.
+Also known as Great Lady as well as Mastura Khatun, she died c.
+1522–23.

 Abd al-Aziz Khan (1540–1550) established a library "having no equal" the world over.
 The prominent scholar Sultan Mirak Munshi worked there from 1540.
 The gifted calligrapher Mir Abid Khusaini produced masterpieces of Nastaliq and Rayhani script.
 He was a brilliant miniature-painter, master of encrustation, and was the librarian (kitabdar) of Bukhara's library.